Occasional Grants

 Previous grant awards given:

-For the first round of awards 2021, the Civic & Community Committee considered the applications at a grant consultation meeting on 17 June.
-For the second round of awards 2021, the Civic & Community Committee agreed to award the following grants towards community projects at its meeting of 19 January 2022.
-Details of the meeting can be found here.
+For the first round of awards 2023-24, the Civic & Community Committee considered the applications at a grant consultation meeting on 14 June.
+For the second round of awards 2023-24, the Civic & Community Committee agreed to award the following grants towards community projects at its meeting of 13 December 2023.
+Details of the meetings can be found here.

 Grants were approved as follows, click on the word report under Project/Purpose to receive an update on how each organisation used their grant: